-6. Oral Health Care
+6. Copaiba Essential Oil Uses for Oral Health Care

-Copaiba essential oil uses has also shown to be effective in oral health care.
+Copaiba essential oil uses have also shown to be effective in oral health care.
 Though most essential oils can often be used safely on the skin when mixed with a carrier oil, many of these oils are not safe for use orally.
 However, copaiba oil is safe if used properly.
 A study that aimed to evaluate the cytotoxic effect of a Copaiba oil-based root canal sealer determined that the oil is not cytotoxic, meaning it is safe and useful as a root canal sealer.
 (9)

 Furthermore, another study showed that copaiba oil was a bacteriostatic agent when used against Streptococcus mutans, a bacteria commonly found in the human mouth that is a significant contributor to tooth decay.
 (10) This means that it was able to stop bacteria from reproducing, suggesting that copaiba oil may be useful in preventing cavities.